Professor Matthew C. Lange || email@example.com

 Attendance is taken and is important to success in this class.
 Students arriving after attendance is taken will be marked “late.”
 Two “lates” equals one absence.
 If a student’s class absences or equivalents are excessive, the instructor will alert the student that he or she may be in danger of not meeting the course objectives and earning a grade of “F”.

-With this in mind, we have to recognize that technical problems and/or health issues may present very real complications during the semester.
+With this in mind, we must acknowledge that technical problems and/or health issues may present very real complications during the semester.
 Of course, reasonable accommodations can be made to address these matters.
 Whenever possible please email me in advance if you will be unable to attend a class session.
 Open lines of communication will be essential.

 Should issues arise, please make every reasonable effort to keep up with weekly deadlines.
 It is your responsibility to obtain class notes for missed sessions from your peers.
 You will still be expected, within reason, to submit assignments before any missed sessions.
 Absence from class does not excuse you from submitting homework assignments on time.